Programming-from-A-to-Z/A2Z-F23/03-apis/README.md

 _(Please note you are welcome to post under a pseudonym and/or password protect your published assignment.
 Here is some [helpful information on privacy options for an NYU blog](https://nyu.service-now.com/sp?id=kb_article&sysparm_article=KB0012245&sys_kb_id=b2ddc9da004aa1002a5d036a271e5f70&spa=1).
 Finally, if you prefer not to post your assignment at all here, you may email the submission.)_

 - Name - [title](url)

+## Emoji Key for Video Tutorials, Readings, and more

+- 🚨 Watch this video tutorial! (this is technical info needed for the examples).
+Of course if you alreaddy know this material, you can skip.
+- 🔢 This is found in a group, maybe pick just one to check out!
+- 🍿 Additional video if you have a particular interest and want to do a deeper dive.
+- 📕 Required reading!
+Let's make sure we all have read this.
+- 📚 Optional additional reading for a deeper dive.
+- 💻 Code examples here!
+- 🔗 Extra reference material / link